EBI-Metabolights/mtbls-ws3/docs/design/aspects/logging.md

 ///

 ## Logging configuration

 Each application can have custom logging configuration and logging filter classes.

 Logging configurations have both `json` and `text` formatters.
 Each formatter can also print some additional information for each log:

-- `resource_id` to track requested study (MTBLS or REQ id)
+- `resource_id` to track requested resource (MTBLS or REQ id)
 - `user_id` to track authenticated user.
-It is unique user id in database
+Its value is unique user id (not email or user id) in user database table.
-- `route path` to track target endpoint.
+- `route path` to track target REST API endpoint or method.
 - `request_id` to track all logs triggered by the same request.
-- `task_id` to track all task logs triggered by the same task
+- `task_id` to track all async task logs triggered by the same task
 - `client` to track IP address or host of the requester

 An example logging configuration is below: